reneeho0629/ApprxComp/README.txt

 - Randomisation files and problem instances are stored in the "Instances" subfolder
 - Randomisation files are called x_param2.txt where x is a number between 1 and 50.
 - Instances start with a letter representing the problem type and followed by a number between 1 and 24.
-- e.g. "t1" for the first TSP instance; "w20" for the 20th WCSPP instance.
+- e.g. "t1" for the first TSP instance; "w20" for the 20th WCSPP instance